adventuretocode/Shopify-help/orders/Fulfillment/README.md

 - Usually if the `status` of `FulfillmentOrder` is `CLOSED` then most likely there will be no `supportedActions` and nothing to fulfill
 -  `supportedActions` should list `"CREATE_FULFILLMENT"` as one of the actions.
 Or else the `FulfillmentOrder` group is not fulfillable.
--  Use `remainingQuantity` to determine how the `quantity` to fulfill per line item
+-  Use `remainingQuantity` to determine the `quantity` to fulfill per line item

-`status` => `supportedActions` => `remainingQuantity`
+There are 3 things to check to see if a line item is ready for fulfillment `status` => `supportedActions` => `remainingQuantity`
 1. `status` is not `"CLOSED"`
 2. `supportedActions` contain `"CREATE_FULFILLMENT"`